- HB Length: 45-75 cm (18-29″)

 - Weight: 1.7-7 kg (4-15 lbs)

-The most widespread of all small Asian felids, Leopard Cats Prionailurus bengalensis are about the size of a domestic cat, but rather long in the legs.
+The most widespread of all small Asian felids, the Leopard Cat Prionailurus bengalensis is about the size of a domestic cat, but rather long in the legs.
 They vary widely in size and appearance across their range.
 Colouration ranges from pale tawny, to yellow, red or grey above, with the underparts white, and spotted.
 Black rosettes cover the sides of the body, with solid spots running down the legs and the tail.
 There are usually four black stripes running down the forehead to the nape, breaking up into short bands and elongate spots on the shoulders.
 Often there is one stripe running the length of the body.
 The length of the fur is variable according to their habitat, with those cats in the most northern part having longer, thicker coats than the southern subspecies.

 The relatively small head has a short, narrow muzzle, a white chin, and two narrow, black cheek stripes enclosing a white area.
 Two white and four black stripes run up from the inner corners of the eyes towards the ears.
 The irises are a deep, golden brown to greyish, and the long, rounded ears are black on the outside, with a white central spot.
 The tail is spotted above with a few indistinct spotted rings near the buff coloured tip.